ITU-BDSA2024-GROUP18/Chirp/docs/report.md

   ``` sh
   dotnet test
   ```
-The result of the command should be 6 passed tests
+The result of the command should be 11 passed tests.
+These tests test workflows like user registration, login, cheep creation, and deletion, ensuring the UI updates appropriately and data reflects accurately.
+The tests also test for edge cases, such as input limits, pagination, follow/unfollow functionality, and XSS prevention.

 # Ethics